Spain scrambles to stem storm over gas with supplier Algeria

 Until last October, part of the supplies of Algerian gas to Spain came via the pipeline through Morocco.
 Morocco got a sliver of that supply, getting enough gas to produce 10% of its electricity.
 But the kingdom lost that energy source when the 25-year gas distribution agreement ended on Oct.
 31, with Algeria refusing to renew it.

-Instead, Algerian gas for Spain now goes solely through a second, longer pipeline direct from Algeria to Almería on Spain’s southeastern shore.
+Algeria still sends gas to Spain through a second, longer pipeline direct from Algeria to Almería on Spain’s southeastern shore and in the form of LNG shipped in tankers.

 The Spanish ministry said the plans were devised after it was approached by Morocco for help in guaranteeing its energy security.
 The ministry said it had spoken to Algeria in past months about activating this mechanism and communicated its plans to Algeria’s energy minister on Wednesday.